JZimnol/Tetris_ATmega328p/README.md

 # Tetris on ATmega328p (with shift registers!)
 Below is a brief descripction of the _Tetris_ project.
-The code was written by me and a few colleagues to familiarize ourselves with the digital electronics (the original version used MAX7219 displays so it was much easier to make).
+The **Tetris_v1** code was written by me and a few colleagues to familiarize ourselves with the digital electronics (the original version used MAX7219 displays so it was much easier to make).
 After building my version, I adapted the code to the shift registers.
 The design is amateurish, the code is not 100% optimal (e.g. no header files, no structs, no enums, no typedefs) but it will not be improved due to the fact that it is a memento of our first project; the soldering is also not professional, but it was done to kill the spare time.

+The **Tetris_v2** code is a refactored version of **Tetris_v1** (original).
+Although it is still not perfect, it is much better than the first version.
+The schematic and the physical connections remains the same.

 # Components used:
 1. Microcontroller ATmega328p